 “It looks like you and I have spent a gazillion hours writing what for most people is going to amount to a not very useful operating manual.
 That’s if they even bother to read it.
 They’ll be busy using my invention, or planning to use it, or worrying about how other people might be using it.
 All our work, the words I’ve spoken to you and everything you’ve created—all the history, biography, essays, illustrations, photographs—will become accessories to my bug.
 Not that we’ve wasted our time.
 Some people will read all that.
 It will satisfy their curiosity.
 And, for whatever it’s worth to them, it will deliver my unapologetic apologia for what I’ve done.
 But it won’t provide much useful instruction, and it won’t tell a comforting tale.”

 He touched my forearm again.

 “All of our effort over all these years, all that we’ve done, all that you’ve done, reduced to that.
 Are you disappointed?”

 I was not disappointed.
 Working on our literary project had been its own reward.
 Also, I felt that I would find our new direction exciting, though frightening.
-If our prior work was to play only a minor role in that, so be it.
+If our prior work was to play only a minor role, so be it.

 * * *

 We implemented his decision.
 Within a week, he recreated from memory the technical documents necessary to produce his device.
 At the same time, we conducted planning sessions with Jimmy and his clan.
 We knew they would want to help.
 For years they had urged Vassal to release his invention to everyone.
 They had never given up persuading him.
 Now, their assistance would prove invaluable.
 After our years of isolation, they were far more knowledgeable about the outside world than we were.
 They were also well connected there; especially Jimmy, thanks to his career as a cultural analyst and commentator, but also the others.
 Most had done research for him, and many had served on his staff.